-Lately, I have been having second thoughts about OS-X games and committing to “cross platform” development in the sense of PC and OS-X. After spending 1 1/2 hours watching Apple’s Steve Jobs give the worst WWDC keynote in history, I decided to air my concerns on this blog.
+Lately, I have been having second thoughts about OS-X games and committing to “cross platform” development in the sense of PC and OS-X. After spending 1 1/2 hours on one of my cheap gaming chairs, watching Apple’s Steve Jobs give the worst WWDC keynote in history, I decided to air my concerns on this blog.
 If anybody from Apple reads this, please note that I am writing this out of concern, not spite.

 As an aside, Apple has been very good for GarageGames.
 Our product, Marble Blast, was bundled with every Apple notebook and Mac Mini in 2005.
 Even though a developer gets extremely little money per bundled game, Apple ships several million computers in a year, so the total amount of money is a nice sum.